mgblackwater/stevekinney.net/content/courses/testing/expect-examples/not.md

 ---
 title: not
-description: Learn how to use the`not` modifier in Vitest for negative testing.
+description: Learn how to use thenot modifier in Vitest for negative testing.
-modified: 2024-09-28T11:31:16-06:00
+modified: 2024-09-28T18:32:11.286Z
 ---

 ## The `not` Modifier in Vitest